-A Submitter of a Letter of Assurance is required to submit a Letter of Assurance if, after providing a Letter of Assurance to the IEEE, the Submitter becomes aware of additional Patent Claim(s) not already covered by an Accepted Letter of Assurance as further described in the answer to question 30.
+Additionally, a SubmitterA Submitter of a Letter of Assurance is required to submit a Letter of Assurance if, after providing a Letter of Assurance to the IEEE, the Submitter of the Letter of Assurance becomes aware of additional Patent Claim(s) not already covered by an existingAccepted Letter of Assurance as further described in the answer to question 26.
+Any person or entity that believes that it holds a potential Essential Patent Claim is encouraged to submit a Letter of Assurance, even if not specifically requested to do so.30.

-29. Who should sign a Letter of Assurance?
+30.29.
+25. Who should sign a Letter of Assurance?

-Only a person who is authorized to sign and bind the Submitter (including its Affiliates unless specifically and permissibly excluded) to the assurance shall sign the Letter of Assurance.
-Unless the Letter of Assurance is received from an individual whose title suggests authority for intellectual property and legal matters, the IEEE-SA Standards Board Patent Committee Administrator will take follow-up action.
+Only a person who is authorized to sign and bind the SubmitterSubmitter (including its Affiliates unless specifically and its covered Affiliates permissibly excluded) to the assurance shall sign the Letter of Assurance.
+Unless the Letter of Assurance is received from an individual who has clearwhose title suggests authority for intellectual property and legal matters, the IEEE-SA Standards Board Patent Committee Administrator will take follow-up action.

-30. Does a Submitter have to provide an additional assurance if it becomes aware of Essential Patent Claims not already covered by an Accepted Letter of Assurance?
+31.30.
+26. What duty does Does a Submitter have to provide an additional assurance if it becomes aware of additional Essential Patent Claims not already covered by an existing Accepted Letter of Assurance?

-If a Submitter becomes aware of additional Patent Claim(s) that are not already covered by an Accepted Letter of Assurance, that are owned, controlled, or licensable by the Submitter, and that may be or become Essential Patent Claim(s) for the same IEEE Standard, then such Submitter shall submit a Letter of Assurance stating its position regarding enforcement or licensing of such Patent Claims.
-For the purposes of this commitment, the Submitter is deemed to be aware if any of the following individuals who are from, employed by, or otherwise represent the Submitter have personal knowledge of additional potential Essential Patent Claims, owned or controlled by the Submitter, related to a [Proposed] IEEE Standard and not already the subject of a previously Accepted Letter of Assurance: (a) past or present participants in the development of the [Proposed] IEEE Standard; or (b) the individual executing the previously Accepted Letter of Assurance.
+As further described in Section 6.2 of the Bylaws, the Submitter of If a Letter of Assurance is required to submit a Letter of Assurance if, after providing a Letter of Assurance to the IEEE, the Submitter of the Letter of Assurance Submitter becomes aware of additional Patent Claim(s)Patent Claim(s) that are not already covered by an existing Accepted Letter of Assurance and, that are owned, controlled, or licensable by the Submitter, and that may be or may become Essential Patent Claim(s) for the same IEEE Standard.
+The Submitter is deemed to be "aware" of, then such additional potential Essential Submitter shall submit a Letter of Assurance stating its position regarding enforcement or licensing of such Patent Claims.
+For the purposes of this commitment, the Submitter is deemed to be aware if any of the following individuals who are from, employed by, or otherwise represent the Submitter have personal knowledge of such claims additional potential Essential Patent Claims, owned or controlled by the Submitter, related to a [Proposed] IEEE Standard and not already the subject of a previously Accepted Letter of Assurance: (a) past or present participants in the development of the [Proposed] IEEE Standard; or (b) the individual executing the previously submitted Accepted Letter of Assurance.
 See also question 28.

-373 31.
-Can the Letter of Assurance form be modified?
+32.31.
+27. Can the Letter of Assurance form be modified?

-No. In submitting a Letter of Assurance, use of the LOA form is mandatory.
-(Completing the form is not considered a modification.)
+No. Use of the In submitting a Letter of Assurance form, use of the LOA form is now mandatory.
+(Completing the form is not considered a modification-.)

-376 32.
-What happens when a Letter of Assurance is not accepted?
+33.32.
+28. What happens when a Letter of Assurance is not accepted?